 He served in World War I in France, Belgium, and Italy.

 During World War II he carried on producing portraits in oil.
 He frequently painted and drew black South Africans.
 Lewis painted three portraits of Field Marshal Bernard Law Montgomery.
+He also painted several persons actively involved in the war effort ranging from a member of the South African Native Military Corps to a nurse.
+Several of these images were used for postage stamps during the war.

 He married Countess Rosa Cecilie Karoline-Mathilde Irene Sibylla Anna zu Solms-Baruth, daughter of Friedrich, 3rd Prince of Solms-Baruth and his wife Princess Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg, on 3 November 1955 and settled on Rowan Street, Stellenbosch where their children Caroline and Frederick Henry Lewis attended school.